 Your planning thus far has been excellent, but you are not quite finished.
 Marketing your E-Commerce Startup firm necessitates constantly updating and adjusting your strategy, with a primary focus on putting more money into the channels that are working for you and less money into the ones that aren’t.

 As previously stated, SEO may be a very effective marketing tactic.
 Even while it may take some time, there are strategies you may employ to see benefits in a shorter period.
-For E-Commerce Startup firms, SEO is the industry standard, and if you don’t have a decent SEO plan, you’ll be limited to largely sponsored channels, which will cut your profit margins.
+SEO is the industry standard for E-Commerce Startup firms, and if you don’t have a decent SEO plan, you’ll be limited to largely sponsored channels, which will cut your profit margins.

 While SEO methods can get extremely detailed and thorough, the goal is to rank for specific keywords with a high search volume.
 To help you uncover keyword chances that aren’t too competitive, you’ll want to undertake keyword research.